AI-Powered Field Filling

 3. The correction is saved to the session

 Beyond the immediate fix, corrections contribute to the form's example library.
-After a field is corrected, the corrected value is stored as an example for that field ({value, added_at}).
-On future fills of the same form, the AI receives these examples as additional context and biases its output toward the correct format — useful when a form has unusual field naming conventions or non-standard date formats.
+The corrected value is stored as an example for that field.
+On future fills of the same form, the AI receives these examples as context and biases its output toward the correct format - useful when a form has unusual field naming or non-standard date formats.

-If a fill consistently produces wrong values for a specific field type, the form can be submitted for AI fine-tuning, which processes the filled examples to adjust how the AI approaches those fields.
+If a fill consistently produces wrong values for a specific field, the form can be submitted for AI training, which processes the corrections to adjust how the AI approaches those fields.

 Can the AI handle source documents in different languages?

 Yes.
 The AI reads source documents in 100+ languages and maps their content to form fields.
-This is particularly useful when:
+This is useful when, for example, a foreign bank statement needs to fill a US form, or a passport in a non-Latin script needs to fill a visa application.

 The AI detects the source language automatically, extracts the data, and places it in the form in the form's language.
-Language-specific formatting differences are handled automatically — name ordering conventions (surname-first in many Asian documents vs. given-name-first in Western documents), date format variations (DD/MM/YYYY vs. MM/DD/YYYY), and address structure differences.
+Language-specific formatting differences are handled automatically - name ordering conventions, date format variations, and address structure differences.

 How does the AI fill employment history tables?

-Forms with employment history tables (typically: Employer, Job Title, Start Date, End Date, Reason for Leaving) require the AI to extract structured data from the source — a resume narrative, a prior application, or freeform text — and map it row-by-row into the table.
+Forms with employment history tables (Employer, Job Title, Start Date, End Date, Reason for Leaving) require the AI to extract structured data from the source - a resume, a prior application, or freeform text - and map it row-by-row.

 The process:

-1. A dedicated extraction pass reads the source for employment entries, identifying section boundaries ("Experience", "Work History", employer names, date ranges)
+1. A dedicated extraction pass reads the source for employment entries, identifying section boundaries, employer names, and date ranges

-2. Each entry is structured: employer name, job title, start date, end date, any description
+2. Each entry is structured: employer name, job title, start date, end date, description

 3. Entries are sorted chronologically (most recent first, typically)